agenkit/GHost/README.md

 ### What does it do?

-**GHost** is your ad hoc collection of workstations and servers in a single PC.
+Functionally, it lets you deploy multiple workstations and servers in a single PC.
+It's a SOHO-in-a-box, an all-in-one micro information system, your tiny enterprise infrastructure, your personal home-based 'cloud'.
+Atop which, as expected with a PC, sits your collection of glorious desktop workstations, complete with 'native' GPU for intensive graphics, hi-res display, hi-fps gaming, AI, compute…

+> [!Note]
-Although fairly involved to setup, it's a one-off; and you might learn a little about a lot of things.
+> Although fairly involved to setup, **it really is a one-off**.
+My first such setup in 2017 on dual Xeons lasted well into the 2020s, until I voluntarily shifted to this much denser Ryzen platform.
+And you might learn a little about a lot of things in going through the journey.
+>
-The end result is easy to maintain (including migration to any new hardware), and likely to be much more convenient to use than any regular workstation.
-The feature set is nearly limitless provided your hardware can accommodate it.
+> The end result is **easy to maintain** (including migration to any new hardware or OS version).
+If you're like me, it'll likely be much more **convenient to use** than any regular workstation, as you live in the 'meta-OS' space of core infrastructure where you feel more like a realm admin than a basic user on a lone machine.
+The feature set is nearly limitless, provided you buy the hardware to accommodate it.

+The following visual spec gives an example idea of what sxervices could be deployed in the GHost infrastructure.

 ```mermaid
 graph TB